kortix-ai/fast-apply/README.md

 ## Fine-Tuning the Model

-Fine-tuning adjusts the pre-trained Qwen2.5-Coder model to better suit specific tasks or datasets.
+Fine-tuning adjusts the pre-trained Llama3 models to better suit specific tasks or datasets.

 1. **Launch the Fine-Tuning Notebook**

-   Open `Fast_Apply-Fine-tune-Qwen2.5-Coder-1.5B.ipynb` using [RunPod](https://www.runpod.ai/) or your preferred Jupyter environment.
+   Open `Finetune_Fast-Apply-Llama3-1B-Instruct.ipynb` or `Finetune_Fast-Apply-Llama3-8B-Instruct.ipynb` using [RunPod](https://www.runpod.ai/) or your preferred Jupyter environment.

 2. **Configure Training Parameters**